- January 23, 2020

 - Category: Uncategorized

 There are several reasons to rent out a condominium.
-Whether you want to hold on to your condo to appreciate before you list it for sale or you’re interested in a long-term investment, renting out your condominium can cover the cost of maintaining your property and leave you with some rental income.
+Whether you want to hold on to your condo for it to appreciate, list your condo for sale, or you’re interested in a long-term investment, renting out your condominium can cover the cost of maintaining your property and leave you with some rental income.

 Here are some useful tips on how to rent out a condo without involving a real estate agent in Toronto’s competitive housing market.